MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

 1. On the shopping cart page, observe the empty cart.

-1. Close your currently running web browser application.
+1. Close the browser window showing your web application.

-1. Return to the **Visual Studio Code** window.

 1. Back in the **Visual Studio Code** window, select the **Trash Can** icon to dispose of the currently open terminal and any associated processes.

-1. Close the **Visual Studio Code** application.

 #### Review